Samriddha-code/Exploratory-Data-Analysis-EDA-/README.md

-Titanic Dataset Exploratory Data Analysis (EDA) Overview
+# Titanic Dataset Exploratory Data Analysis (EDA)

+## Overview
-This project performs Exploratory Data Analysis on the Titanic dataset to understand the data using statistics and visualizations.
-The goal is to identify patterns, trends, anomalies, and feature relationships.
+This project involves exploratory data analysis on the Titanic dataset to understand the data through statistics and visualizations.
+The purpose is to uncover patterns, trends, and anomalies to aid further machine learning modeling.

-Tools Used
+## Tools Used
-Python (Pandas, NumPy)
+- Python (Pandas, NumPy)

-Visualization libraries: Matplotlib, Seaborn, Plotly
+- Visualization: Matplotlib, Seaborn, Plotly

-Key Steps
+## Key Steps
-Loaded and summarized the dataset with descriptive statistics.
+- Loaded and cleaned the Titanic dataset.
+- Generated summary statistics for key features (Age, Fare, Pclass, etc.).

-Visualized data distributions using histograms and boxplots for numeric features like Age and Fare.
+- Created histograms and boxplots to visualize distributions and detect outliers.

-Analyzed relationships between features via pairplots and correlation matrix.
+- Analyzed relationships using correlation matrix and pairplots.

-Identified data patterns such as survival rates by passenger class, gender, and fare.
+- Identified trends such as survival rates across passenger classes and genders.

-Noted outliers and drew basic inferences to guide further modeling.

-Files Included
+## Included Files
-cleaned_titanic.csv: Cleaned dataset used for analysis.

-Exploratory-Data-Analysis-EDA.ipynb: Notebook with code, visualizations, and insights.
+- `cleaned_titanic.csv` - Preprocessed dataset used in analysis

-Data-Cleaning-Preprocessing.ipynb: Supporting notebook for data cleaning and preprocessing.
+- `Data-Cleaning-Preprocessing.ipynb` - Notebook for data cleaning and preprocessing steps
+- `Exploratory-Data-Analysis-EDA.ipynb` - Notebook showing detailed EDA with visualizations

+## How to Run
+Open and run the notebooks in a Jupyter environment to explore the data and visualize patterns.

+---

+Feel free to reach out for any questions or clarifications.